mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 ## S3 access logs

-* Timeliness and devlivery events are not guaranteed
+* Timeliness and delivery events are not guaranteed
 * As it's not integrated with Cloudwatch, a custom solution has to be implemented for alerting
 * Less detailed than CloudTrail events